ap29600/dama-rs/README.md

 # Dama
 ![](assets/icon2.png)

-## Disclaimer

-I don't know what I am doing, this is a learning experience for me.
-I intend for this to become a usable menu, but it might take a while for me to get there.

 ## Desktop Agnostic Menu Aggregate

 This program aims to be a hackable, easy to use menu that can be paired to lightweight window managers in order to change settings on the fly.

+**This is a learning experience for me, most of what i'm doing is probably not a best practice.**

 ## Looks